 The Puppy Cut is a close cut.
 All the hair is cut down to the same length to leave an inch or two behind.
 But it doesn’t have to be all that dull - the hair can also be cut in different lengths of 'short' to bring out that genuine Spaniel look.

 This cut is a great way to go to keep your Spaniel fresh and full of beans in warm weather.
 It is also the easiest to care for.
 Keeping up a Puppy Cut needs little more than a quick whirr with shears to trim.
 A Spaniel with a Puppy Cut will need some brushing every now-and-then.

-The Cocker Cut is short of a show cut, but less cramping your Cocker’s style.
+This style is a short version of a show cut, but less cramping of your Cocker’s style.
 At a show, a Cocker Spaniel would typically get to wear a full coat with a low-dangling skirt.
 The Cocker Cut lops off most of the body hair, and the length of the skirt is left up to you.

 The ear-fuzz can also be trimmed to your liking – or left alone.
 The head hair is neatly trimmed to keep the schnozzle and face open.

 To keep that authentic Cocker look, the Feet and Legs get to keep their thick cotton fluff.